jeffscyberjournal/CTFbin/Internal.md

 YOUR_IP:8080  →  THM_TargetP_IP (SSH server as aubreanna)  →  172.17.0.2:8080

 This creates a listener on YOUR_IP 127.0.0.1:8080 forwards traffic via encrypted SSH connection to the 172.17.0.2:8080 much the same way used to connect VNC connection via secure SSH connection.
+To view the website just access 127.0.0.1:8080 in browser not to connect to the target 172.17.0.2:8080.

+This gives us the jenkins site similar to ALFRED CTF.
+A common user name was Admin I started with that with a brute force attack.